 - Liss is easy – Walk out your front door, walk at a brisk pace for 20 minutes, turn around, and walk home.
 You just performed a 40-minute liss exercise, told you it was easy.
 Seriously, to do a lot of liss exercises you don’t need much equipment or know-how.

 - Perfect for beginners – When you’re new to exercising the machines and weights at the gym can be intimidating.
 Until you feel comfortable learning them jump on a treadmill or elliptical and do a 45 to 60-minute liss cardio program.

 - Liss is free – Who doesn’t like free stuff, walking, jogging, hiking is all free.
 If you have a pool you can swim for free, or walk the steps in your office building.
 There are a lot of ways to do liss cardio without a gym membership.

-- Safer – Since liss is low intensity and very low impact it’s a great way for older people or people who are injured or just healing from an injury to get back into the habit of exercising without overdoing it or hurting themselves.
+- Safer – Since liss is low intensity and the very low impact is a great way for older people or people who are injured or just healing from an injury to get back into the habit of exercising without overdoing it or hurting themselves.

 - Easier to start – If you’re completely new to working out it’s easier to change your habits by taking easy smaller steps at first and it’s definitely easier to go for a 30 to 40 minute walk your first week than it is to start strength training or HIIT exercises.